-Jingle Bell Bites are miniature shortbread Christmas cookies with green and red nonpareils speckled throughout for fun holiday cheer!
-These Jingle Bell Bites are perfect for a Christmas treat bag!
+Jingle Bell Bites are tiny holiday shortbread cookies speckled with green and red nonpareils for fun Christmas cheer!
+These Christmas shortbread sprinkle cookies are perfect for a Christmas treat bag!

-You should add this to your Christmas basket list because it makes quite a bit!
+You should add these Jingle Bell Bites to your Christmas basket list because it makes quite a bit!
 It's a nice palette cleanser from the other very sweet things you may be including in your baskets, giving your gift recipients a little taste buds break!
 They're also super easy to whip up and hold up for days.
-You can even freeze them!
+You can even freeze the shortbread cookie bites!

-So, tell me, what would you name them?
+Now, tell me, what would YOU name them?

 - 4 teaspoons Christmas colored nonpareils

-In a large mixing bowl, beat the butter, sugar and extract at medium speed until creamy, about 1-2 minutes.
+- In a large mixing bowl, beat the butter, sugar and extract at medium speed until creamy, about 1-2 minutes.
 Add the flour and salt.
-Mix on low speed until a dough forms.
-It will be crumbly for a while, but keep beating.
+Mix on low speed until well mixed.
 Stir in the nonpareils until evenly distributed.